mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 direct hits from an enemy’s weapon,

-Military bases can now be small cities within their boundaries, sometimes several kilometres from end to end.
+Military bases can now be small cities within their boundaries, sometimes several kilometers from end to end.
 The addition of aquatic vessels large enough to serve as mobile bases for naval forces brings a new malleability to military command.
 From a single aircraft carrier a few officers could direct and lead entire campaigns